ParthSareen/ducky/README.md

 ## Usage

 ```
 ducky                      # interactive inline session
 ducky --directory src      # preload code from a directory
 ducky --model qwen3        # use a different Ollama model
 ducky --local              # use local models with gemma2:9b default
+ducky --poll log-crumb     # start polling mode for a crumb
 ```

 Both `ducky` and `rubber-ducky` executables map to the same CLI, so `uvx rubber-ducky -- <args>` works as well.